henrylin03/file-automation/README.md

         Draft*.xlsx

-Rename supports all regular expressions (regex).
+Other than the wildcard (`*`), Rename supports all regular expressions (regex).
 Please see the [regex cheatsheet](https://cheatography.com/davechild/cheat-sheets/regular-expressions/) for more information.

 ### Testing
 If you don't have any specific files to rename yet and just want to test the code, you can use the `create_test_files()` function to generate test .txt files in a `/files` folder for you to manipulate.